 When a GNAS1 mutation affects skin or endocrine cells, the additional characteristic symptoms of MAS can develop.

 McCune-Albright syndrome affects males and females in equal numbers.
 Precocious puberty is more common in females.
 The disorder is estimated to affect 1 in 100,000 to 1 in 1,000,000 individuals in the general population.
-Because the disorder is difficult to diagnose, cases may go undiagnosed or misdiagnosed, making it difficult to determine the true frequency of MAS in the general population.
+Because the disorder is difficult to diagnose, affected individuals may go undiagnosed or misdiagnosed, making it difficult to determine the true frequency of MAS in the general population.

 The diagnosis of McCune-Albright syndrome may be suspected at birth based upon identification of the characteristic skin pigmentations (cafe-au-lait spots).
 However, in many cases, the disorder may not be suspected until late infancy or childhood when precocious puberty develops or when bone deformities become obvious.
 A diagnosis may be confirmed based upon characteristic physical findings (i.e., association of characteristic skin, bone, and endocrine abnormalities), a detailed patient history, thorough clinical evaluation, and specialized tests including x-ray studies and blood tests.

 A complete body survey should be performed for the characteristic cafe-au-lait spots, and x-ray studies should be combined with bone scans to evaluate the presence and extent of fibrous dysplasia.
 Blood tests may reveal elevated hormone levels (e.g., estrogen, testosterone, cortisol, thyroid hormone, growth hormone, prolactin, somatomedin C) and evidence of abnormally increased bone activity (elevated alkaline phosphatase).